 More Answers for More Patients

-Our Patient for Life program provides continuous reanalysis and proactive updates to exome reports as new scientific discoveries are made.
+Patient for Life provides continuous, expert-led reanalysis of exome data, proactively updating reports as new scientific discoveries are made—ensuring patients benefit from the latest genomic insights.

-This service is provided indefinitely, and at no additional cost to the patient or family.
+This service is provided indefinitely, at no additional cost to the patient or family.

 Exome as a Living Test

-Patient for Life turns our exome into a living test.
+Patient for Life transforms exome sequencing into a living test—one that evolves as new scientific evidence emerges.

-Over time, this proactive process allows us to find answers for an additional 5% of patients who initially have negative or uninformative test results.
+This proactive approach allows us to identify diagnoses for an additional 5% of patients who initially receive negative or uninformative results, increasing the diagnostic yield over time.

 5% of patients who initially test negative on exome will have a diagnosis identified later through Patient for Life